 At first, a chronic illness diagnosis can be overwhelming.
 The questions stack up (What doctors should I see?
 Which sources of information are the best?
-What medication is right?) and there isn’t a guide or one-size-fits-all solution to find.
+What medication is right?
+Do i need to learn more about the medications available to me?) and there isn’t a guide or one-size-fits-all solution to find.
 As clichéd as it may sound, chronic illness is a journey, and diagnosis is the proverbial first step on that road.

 Luckily, you are not alone.
 Many have already started their journey and there is enough wisdom and to go around.
 In fact, speaking with other patients is powerful.
 According to a recent survey we conducted, learning about the experiences of people who are living with a condition can be just as helpful as having the facts about treatment options.